strzibny/invoice_printer/README.md

 &nbsp;

-Super simple PDF invoicing in pure Ruby (based on Prawn library).
+Super simple PDF invoicing in pure Ruby

-InvoicePrinter does not impose any validations nor calculations on you.
-It is designed only to provide an interface to build the PDF version of these documents.
+InvoicePrinter is a Ruby library and a command line program.
+You can use Ruby or JSON to build the final PDF.

 ## Features